stderr-enst/jobefficiency/episodes/03_schedulertools.md

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to …

-- Familiarize with basic performance metrics.
+- Explain basic performance metrics.
-- Learn the schedulers tools to gather performance metrics about a job.
+- Use tools provided by the scheduler to collect basic performance metrics of their jobs.

 ::::::::::::::::::::::::::::::::::::::::::::::::